 In this installment, we’ll point out pitfalls and opportunities to watch out when looking to modernize your policy administration system, based on our 25 years’ experience in the industry.

 The need for PAS modernization is well understood by insurance executives.
 But the process by which modernization is achieved is complex.
 Projects can take 2-5 years to complete and costs can be significant.
 Choosing the right approach and the best vendor is not always easy—especially since few executives have a lot of experience with these types of transformations.

 That’s why, after 25 years working on modernization projects, we’ve decided to share our experience and help organizations avoid the pitfalls of planning for modernization as well as offer some shortcuts to success that can enhance the process.

 Step One: Set the stage for policy administration software modernization—the business kick-off

 In this first, exploratory phase of the process, both Business Executives and IT begin to informally gather information through online research, conferences, and talking with peers, experts or partners.

-To ensure agreement amongst stakeholders and alignment with the corporate vision, it is important to define the overall strategy for policy administration modernization—then identify the key goals and priorities (e.g. increasing conversion or developing new products) which will guide the organization through its transformation.
+To ensure agreement amongst stakeholders and alignment with the corporate vision, it is important to define the overall strategy for PAS modernization—then identify the key goals and priorities (e.g. increasing conversion or developing new products) which will guide the organization through its transformation.

 3 Pitfalls to avoid during the kick-off phase